spike7638/Gx2200-wifi-bridge/README.md

 ## Introduction

 The Horizon GX2200 radio is also an AIS receiver, and has a built-in GPS.
 It has an AIS display, but it's low-resolution.
 Fortunately, it also has the ability to send NMEA-compliant messages out along some wires that come out the back of the radio.
-When the radio is properly configured, but GPS and AIS messages come out of the same pair of wires (grey and brown) at 38400 baud.
+When the radio is properly configured, both GPS and AIS messages come out of the same pair of wires (grey and brown) at 38400 baud.

-The "bridge" device described here transfers these messages from their "wired" form to wireless, but wrapping each message in a UDP packet (a transmission protocol designed to carry short messages, any one of which is not essential and can be lost).
+The "bridge" device described here transfers these messages from their "wired" form to wireless, by wrapping each message in a UDP packet (a transmission protocol designed to carry short messages, any one of which is not essential and can be lost).
 UDP is generally reliable, and because both the GPS and AIS messages are sent multiple times in quick succession, the possibility of occasional packet-loss was not a concern for me.

 UDP packets can be sent across a Wifi network, and typically have a destination address, indicating the computer to which they are to be set, and a "port" on that computer as well --- this is a little like having a street address and an apartment number.
 The packets sent by the bridge unit are "broadcast" packets, which means that they are sent to _all_ addresses on the network, but they still have a "port" number as well -- in this case 10110, which is an informal standard for NMEA packets.

 What that means is that any computer on the network can "listen" for these packets and decode them.
-In particular, my tablet, on which I run OpenCPN, can be set up to listen for this packets and use them to move the chart to my current location (via the GPS data in the packets), and to display the nearby traffic that's indicated by the AIS data that's in other packets.
+In particular, my tablet, on which I run OpenCPN, can be set up to listen for this packets and use them to move the chart to my current location (via the GPS data in the packets), and to display the nearby boat traffic that's indicated by the AIS data that's in other packets.

 ## System setup